 I always thought of God's name as "God."
 However, that's because I never thought much about God.
 The word "god" is a title.
 There is nobody named god.
 Do you know anyone named god?
 In fact, there are many gods.
 Just think of Zeus and Apollo.
 Isn't there a scripture that refers to Satan as the god of this world?
 To many, Satan is god.
 Allah is god.
-These gods all have names as well as titles, such as god or lord.
+These worldly gods all have unique names as well as titles, such as god or lord.
 But what about God, the Most High, the Heavenly Father?
 Does the Most High Heavenly God have a name?

 The scriptures say that God made a contract or covenant with mankind.
 You are owed something, but you also owe something.
 If you can only identify the other party as "Mister," you are not likely to fulfill your part, or be fulfilled, in any bargain.

 Devout Christians are all about having a "close personal relationship" with the Most High.
-That sincere attitude would even fail on most lowly human beings if one's name is forgotten or mispronounced.
-Would the Most High feel any different if His name is of no special concern?
+That sincere attitude would fail on most lowly human beings if one's name is forgotten or mispronounced.
+How would the Most High feel if His unique name is of no special concern?
 (It's of special concern because it reflects His character.
 God's name defines God's character.
 Both are important, but of the two the character will always be primary.)

 RUACH ELOHIYM, RUACH ELOAH, RUACH HAQODESH, RUACH YAHUAH